CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

 ### Import Lab Data Into Collection

-*Finally, you will import the JSON documents contained in the **students.json** file you downloaded earlier in this lab.*
+*Finally, you will import the JSON documents contained in the **students.json** file you downloaded earlier in this lab.
+You will use the **Data Migration Tool** to import the JSON array stored in the **students.json** file from your local machine to your Azure Cosmos DB collection.

 1. On your local machine, open the **Azure Cosmos DB Data Migration Tool**.